FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 NOTE: you can also combine `json` config and environment variables.
 If duplicate values are detected the environment variable value wins.

-Then create entrypoint.sh using the one found in this repository and place it in the docker/config folder from the directory structure.

 Start the docker container and proceed to the web-ui found at http://localhost:8645.
 From there select authenticate and complete the instructions.
 This will create a credentials.json file inside the /config folder.

 From there, add the MQTT integration and follow directions.
 From there the PS5 should be detected in HASS.